celo-org/celo-proposals/CIPs/cip-draftultrageen.md

 ---

 ## Simple Summary
 Celo has since its inception, in April 2020, had a focus on creating a positive impact on the plannet, becoming the first carbon-negative blockchain.
-This proposals wants to take that efford further and redistribute half of base fees of transactions to a new Green Fund (GF) and burn the other half, base fees are now sent fully to the Community Fund.
+This proposals wants to take that efford further and redistribute 20% of base fees of transactions to a new Green Fund (GF) and burn the remaining 80%, base fees are now sent fully to the Community Fund.
 The on-chain [Carbon Offsetting Fund](https://docs.celo.org/protocol/pos/epoch-rewards-carbon-offsetting-fund) also aims to be overhauled for a more transparent approach.

 ## Abstract
 This proposals aims to oultine the requirements to make Celo fund on-chain ReFi initiatives with half of the base fees collected from transactions.
-The other half aims to improve the already deficitary tokenomics by burning it.
+The other half aims to improve the already deflationary tokenomics by burning it.
 The Carbon Offsetting Fund is meant to be transfered to an on-chain contract owned by Governance.

 ## Motivation
 1. To create a Green Fund on-chain and fund it with the former Celo Carbon Offset fund.